Mindat, Chin State: Geography

 The main part of the town runs along the ridge of a mountain.
 The paved road runs from Pakokku to Matupi.

 Transport

 Bus

 There is a bus station with direct buses to Pakokku or Matupi.
 These run mainly in the morning.
-The Pakokku bus route is approximately 4.5 hours and the Matupi bus route is approximately 5 hours.
+The Pakokku bus route is approximately 4.5 hours, and the Matupi bus route is approximately 5 hours.

 Walking trails

 Before the road was built and regular bus service began, students walked from Mindat to the advanced schools in Pakokku.
-The route was by walking trail and took 2 to 3 days.
+The route was a walking trail and took 2 to 3 days.

 Religion

 There are various religions in the town.
 Missionaries walk or motorbike to outlying villages to convert people.

-Catholic
+Catholicism

 There is a Catholic church, which maintains a nursery school and living quarters for the elderly.

 Buddhism

-There are three Buddhist monasteries; one in the Western Quarter, another in Sanpya Quarter and the last one in Eastern Quarter.
+There are three Buddhist monasteries: one in the Western Quarter, another in the Sanpya Quarter, and the last one in the Eastern Quarter.